 Creating video content has been a staple of basically all marketing channels for a while.
 You and your team probably use email campaigns as one of the main tools in your prospecting and sales process, so it’s time to put those two together and give your results a boost!
+Moreover, you can add subtitles to videos to maximize your campaign.

 In an ever-increasing market, there is always a need to keep improving to stand out.
 As you’re competing for your prospects’ attention both with your competitors and all the other exciting things the internet throws their way daily, sending out old corporate videos from your YouTube channel isn’t going to get you the desired result.